High-Resolution Thermal Simulation Framework for Extrusion-based Additive Manufacturing of Complex Geometries: Additive Manufacturing Simulation Framework

 \section{Additive Manufacturing Simulation Framework}

 In this section, we present a voxel-based 3D printing simulation framework that addresses the challenges associated with fast simulations of the FDM process.
 This simulation framework consists of a hierarchical and adaptive representation of the printing geometry and a physics-based simulation of the printing process.
-Our method leverages the power of hierarchical octree data structures and adaptive mesh refinement to generate a dynamic analysis-suitable geometry representation that captures the intricate infill patterns and changes with each new voxel print.
-This approach allows us to model the printing process accurately and efficiently while providing high voxel resolution for complex geometries.
-We utilize FEM-based simulation techniques and illustrate an implementation that predicts thermal evolution during the printing process.
-The following sections provide more details about each of the steps of our proposed framework.
+Our method leverages the power of hierarchical octree data structures and adaptive mesh refinement and coarsening strategy to efficiently generate a dynamic analysis-suitable geometry representation that changes with each new voxel print.
+The framework is designed to be scalable and can be used to simulate the printing process for complex geometries at high voxel resolutions.
+The framework can also be used to simulate the printing process in real-time, i.e., faster than the physical printing process, to enable control and fast design exploration. \figref{Fig:Flowchart} shows the flow chart of the proposed simulation method.
+The framework consists of three main stages: (1) converting the GCode into an intermediate voxel representation, (2) converting the voxel representation into an analysis-suitable geometry representation, and (3) performing physics-based simulations of the printing process.
+The following sections describe each of these stages in detail.